adamkicklighter/AI_Image_Detection/README.md

 ## Dataset

-CIFAKE image dataset is available here: https://github.com/2spi/ai-v-real
+The description below and the CIFAKE image dataset is sourced from and available in the repository here: https://github.com/2spi/ai-v-real

-<small>The description below is cited from the repository referenced above.</small>

 The dataset used for training and evaluation consists of two categories of images: